Helping families, children, and seniors exit poverty.

 Relationships make progress possible.

 Lasting change usually does not happen through one visit or one service alone.
-It grows through trust, consistency, and being present over time
+It grows through trust, consistency, and being present over time.

 Support should fit real life.